Accessibility

 Meta Tags

-There are a couple specific things to keep in mind when address meta tags and accessibility.
+There are a couple specific things to keep in mind when addressing meta tags and accessibility.

 Bad: